RTEMS/rtems-docs/c-user/config/general.rst

 .. rubric:: NOTES:

 You may use this feature to debug system initialization issues.
-The :c:func:`printk` function is used to print the information.
+The :ref:`InterfacePrintk` function is used to print the information.

 ..
 Generated from spec:/acfg/if/zero-workspace-automatically